 Pupils increase and decrease in size because of the signals they receive from the sympathetic and parasympathetic nervous systems of the body.
 This enables them to open or close to allow in more or less light.
 Stressful or relaxed emotional responses can affect them, too.

-High doses of opioids, like oxycodone, cause the pupils to stay constricted for several hours despite the environment that a person is in.
+High doses of opioids, like oxycodone, cause the pupils to stay constricted for several hours, regardless of the environment that a person is in.
 This can be seen by their unusual pinpoint size.
-In order to hide the pupil signs of oxycodone abuse, addicted people may start wearing sunglasses all the time.
+In order to hide the physical signs of oxycodone abuse, addicted people may start wearing sunglasses all the time.

 2. Drowsiness/Sedation